We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 For instance, there is a $4 withdrawal fee for both FedWire and SWIFT (Silvergate Bank).
 These transfers are processed within 1-5 business days.
 Withdrawing cash via ACH is also free and can be processed within 1-2 business days in the US.
 For Bitcoin investors that are looking for a reliable way to sell Bitcoin, Kraken offers good value with multiple options to convert BTC to fiat.
 Find out more in our full-length Kraken review.

 Gate.io rounds off our list of best exchanges to cash Bitcoin holdings.
 Gate.io is a cryptocurrency exchange that supports several different cryptocurrencies and trading pairs.
 The exchange supports more than 13,000 assets.
 Like Binance, investors interested in selling BTC on Gate.io can do so through the P2P marketplace.
-This is advantageous for users that want to swap BTC directly for fiat deposits in their bank accounts.
+This is advantageous if want to swap BTC directly for fiat deposits in their bank accounts.
 Moreover, Gate.io is a top provider in terms of trading volume at the time of writing.

 To sell via P2P, users only need to access the marketplace and select a verified merchant from the list of options.
 Then insert how much BTC is to sell and fix a payment method to receive the equivalent fiat funds.
 The merchant would make the deposit and notify the user of the release of the crypto.
 Selling Bitcoin through P2P is generally free.
 It is also faster than going through the route of making a direct fiat withdrawal to the bank account.